JackAdams/meteor-transactions/README.md

 	mrt add transactions

 This is not a just-add-it-and-it-magically-works type package (like many great Meteor packages are).
-Some config is required.
+Some config is required and there's a custom API to code against.
 The package exposes an object called `tx` which has all the methods you need get an undo/redo stack going.

 In your app, you'll need something like this: